 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Mammut Sports reported total carbon emissions of approximately 52,396,000 kg CO2e, comprising 1,025,000 kg CO2e from Scope 1, 43,963,000 kg CO2e from Scope 2, and 52,396,000 kg CO2e from Scope 3 emissions.
-This reflects a significant reduction from 2022, where total emissions were about 42,937,000 kg CO2e, with Scope 1 emissions at 840,000 kg CO2e and Scope 2 at 53,237,000 kg CO2e.
-Mammut Sports has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 80% by 2030 from a 2018 baseline.
-Additionally, the company targets a 55% reduction in absolute Scope 3 emissions within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. The company is committed to achieving these reductions through various initiatives, although specific details on implementation strategies were not provided.
-Mammut's efforts reflect a growing trend in the textiles and apparel sector towards more sustainable practices and accountability in carbon emissions management.
+In 2023, Mammut Sports reported total carbon emissions of approximately 52,396,000 kg CO2e, with emissions distributed across various scopes: 1,025,000 kg CO2e from Scope 1, 43,963,000 kg CO2e from Scope 2, and 52,396,000 kg CO2e from Scope 3.
+This reflects a commitment to transparency in their carbon footprint, which has seen fluctuations over the years.
+In 2022, the company recorded total emissions of about 42,937,000 kg CO2e, with Scope 1 emissions at 840,000 kg CO2e and Scope 2 emissions at 53,237,000 kg CO2e.
+The previous year, 2021, saw total emissions of approximately 51,870,000 kg CO2e, with Scope 1 at 1,123,000 kg CO2e and Scope 2 at 51,870,000 kg CO2e.
+Mammut Sports has set ambitious reduction targets, committing to an 80% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using a 2018 baseline.
+Additionally, they aim for a 55% reduction in absolute Scope 3 emissions within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Mammut Sports is actively working towards significant emissions reductions, demonstrating a strong commitment to sustainability and climate responsibility in the textiles and apparel sector.

 Access structured emissions data, company-specific emission factors, and source documents